menu

 Colwyn is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Colwyn is a borough of service providers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Colwyn who work in healthcare suport services (24.28%), office and administrative support (15.96%), and community and social services (7.64%).

-In Colwyn, however, the average commute to work is quite long.
-On average, people spend 35.95 minutes each day getting to work, which is significantly higher than the national average.
-One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
-In addition, the borough is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.
+One downside of living in Colwyn is that it can take a long time to commute to work.
+In Colwyn, the average commute to work is 35.95 minutes, which is quite a bit higher than the national average.
+On the other hand, local public transit is widely used in the borough, so leaving the car at home and taking transit is often a viable alternative.
+In addition, it is also a pedestrian-friendly borough.
+Many of Colwyn’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.

 The per capita income in Colwyn in 2022 was $19,181, which is low income relative to Pennsylvania and the nation.
 This equates to an annual income of $76,724 for a family of four.
 However, Colwyn contains both very wealthy and poor people as well.
 Colwyn also has one of the higher rates of people living in poverty in the nation, with 32.89% of its population below the federal poverty line.